Painkiller Cocktail Recipe

 If you’re craving a drink that instantly transports you to a sunny beach, the Painkiller Cocktail is exactly what you need.
 This fruity, creamy rum drink feels like a tropical vacation without leaving your kitchen.
 It’s made with sweet pineapple juice, smooth coconut cream, and just the right hint of tangy citrus.

-And let’s talk about that rum!
-This isn’t just any boozy beach drink.
-Our painkiller cocktail recipe is made with Pusser’s Rum, the official rum of the British Virgin Islands.
 This legendary cocktail was first mixed at the Soggy Dollar Bar on the island of Jost Van Dyke, where the name “Painkiller” came from its ability to melt your stress away with every sip.
 One taste, and you’ll see why this drink has become a tropical classic.
+We think it’s even better with Malibu coconut rum.

 To round out the whole island experience, you can serve these tasty cocktails with these Easy Grilled Shrimp Tacos, Hot Crab Dip, or my Old Bay Crab Cakes.
+Because it’s always a good idea to serve food when you’re having adult beverages!

 Why You’ll Love Our Painkiller Recipe